IgorAureliano/git-SSJupyter/README.md

 # Secret Sharing
-Secret Sharing applied to the secure and distributed storage problem
+Secret Sharing applied to the Secure and Distributed Storage Problem